Pro Bono Representation of Crime Victim

 Learning Goals: Client-centered communication, trial preparation, counseling, legal research and analysis, multi-dimensional lawyering, empathy, professional judgment, creative problem solving, advanced legal writing, and collaboration.

 Third Circuit Immigration Blog

-In collaboration with the Pennsylvania Immigration Resource Center (PIRC), the Center will create and maintain a law blog on precedential and select non-precedential Third Circuit decisions, with a focus on decisions involving legal remedies available to immigrants in removal proceedings or in detention.
-Occasionally, outside contributors may be solicited to offer specific view points on recent decisions.
+In collaboration with the Pennsylvania Immigration Resource Center (PIRC), the Center created and maintained a law blog on precedential and select non-precedential Third Circuit decisions, with a focus on decisions involving legal remedies available to immigrants in removal proceedings or in detention.
+Occasionally, outside contributors were solicited to offer specific view points on recent decisions.
 Additionally, the blog will post resources and relevant news and events for practitioners and advocates.
-The publication of the blog is forthcoming.

 Pennsylvania Immigration Resource Center (PIRC) is a non-profit legal services organization founded in 1996 in the aftermath of the Golden Venture grounding.
 The Golden Venture ship beached off the coast of Long Island with nearly three hundred Chinese refugees aboard who were fleeing persecution in the forms of forced sterilization and abortion.
 Consequent to immigration policies that mandate the detention of some asylum seekers, many Golden Venture refugees were detained at York County Prison in York, Pennsylvania, by the current Department of Homeland Security (DHS).

 International Student Coffee Break: Important Immigration Issues Facing Our Community